Boards and Committees

-This board was formed for the enhancement and improvement of the downtown business area and consists of eight members.
-Currently, the City Council sits as the CRA Board.
-Meetings typically are held on the third Tuesday of every other month at 4:00 p.m and are subject to cancellation.
+This board was formed for the enhancement and improvement of the Community Redevelopment Agency (CRA) distric area and consists of five members.
+Meetings typically are held on the first Tuesday of every month at 3:00 p.m and are subject to cancellation.

 Construction Regulation Board